IvanaXu/PyTools/README.md

 ~~Updated 20190212 happy new year!~~
 ~~Please Wait For Next!!!~~
 TODO:
-    -1- The list of pandas;
+    -1- THE LIST OF PANDAS;
 ```